billlyp/setap/docs/source/usage.rst

    #.
 Clicking on the Live Feed Header will redirect the user to the live feed page.
 * 2. **Messages Section** - This section will display the most recent messages from collegues.
    #.
 Clicking on the Messages Header will redirect the user to the messaging page.
-* 3. **Tasks Section** - This section will display the most recent tasks that the user has been assigned.
-   #.
-Clicking on the Tasks Header will redirect the user to the tasks page.

 .. image:: image/dashboard.png
    :alt: image of dashboard page

-**Hovering over each section will display a brief summary of each of the contents of the pages.**

 By clicking on:
 * **Live Feed** - users will be redirected to the live feed page.
 * **Messages** - users will be redirected to the messaging page.